reisir/autocomb/README.md

 ## You've said you hate launcher skins?

 Yes but Autocomb is an interesting project.
 And I like doing things better than other people :3

+# TODO:

+Please for the love of god can someone PR these in thanks

+- [ ] Ability to make custom icons.
+Save them in a conf file in case the autocomb main script is run again.
+- [ ] Automatic aligner that loops through the combs and puts them in a grid.
+- [ ] Way to detect Steam games and get icons for em